fhiso/legacy-format/serialisation.md

 Because the *payload* of a *line* MUST NOT contain a *line-break*, there MUST be exactly one "`CONT`"-*tagged* *additional line* per *line-break* in the *xref structure*'s *payload*.
 The number of "`CONC`"-*tagged* *additional lines* may be picked arbitrarily, subject to the following:

-- Each *line* SHOULD be no more than 255 octets after being encoded in the *character encoding*.
+- Each *line* SHOULD be no more than 255 octets after a *line break* has been added and the result encoded in the target *character encoding*.
+  This *recommended* limit is increased to 510 octets if the target *character encoding* is UTF-16.

 {.note} GEDCOM *required* that *lines* not exceed 255 *characters*;
 this does not seem to be a real restriction in most current applications,